andreidobrinski/microservices-course-udemy/notes.md

 Type `thisisunsafe` into Chrome to develop with http (not s)

 `kubectl create secret generic jwt-secret --from-literal=JWT_KEY=asdf`: imperatively creates a generic jwt secret token with asdf as the string

+NATS streaming web UI

+- when connected to localhost port 8222
+- localhost:8222/streaming/channels
+- add ?subs=1 to url to see subscriptions

+NATS args in k8s depl

+- hbi: how often the server makes a heartbeat request to each of its clients
+- hbt: how long each client has to respond
+- hbf: how many times the client can fail before nats assumes that the connection is dead